Winterizing yard equipment (4 cycle engines) Lawnmower, edger, and chippers.

 How many times have you started yard work only to find that your equipment doesn’t work?
 Did you forget to winterize them last fall?
 If so, the following information can help eliminate this problem next spring.

-* Change the oil.
-As oil is used, it will break down and loose its ability to properly lubricate and clean the engine.
+- Change the oil.
+As oil is used, it will break down and lose its ability to lubricate and clean the engine properly.
 Refer to your owner’s manual for recommended oil.

-* Clean or replace the filter.
-A dirty air filter can restrict air flow and cause the engine too run poorly.
+- Clean or replace the filter.
+A dirty air filter can restrict airflow and cause the engine to run poorly.

-* Fuel option 2: Adding a fuel stabilizer will keep gas fresh for up to two years.
+- Fuel option 2: Adding a fuel stabilizer will keep gas fresh for up to two years.
 Please read instructions for proper mixing.
 There is no need to drain the tank using this procedure.
-However, you will need to run the engine for a short period to insure that the fuel has made its way into the carburetor.
+However, you will need to run the engine for a short period to ensure that the fuel has made its way into the carburetor.

-By performing these maintenance items, you insure your equipment will be ready when you are next spring.
+By performing these maintenance items, you ensure your equipment will be ready when you are next spring.